BBGInnovate/bbgWPtheme/SETUP.md

 ##Helpful Snippets

 ###Auto-clear FB Open Graph cache on post update

+Facebook sometimes caches the featured image and text that will show when a user shares a URL of a Wordpress post.
+This snippet clears that cache when a user publishes or updates the post.

 ```php
 /* ODDI CUSTOM: Clear FB Cache when someone updates or publishes a post */
 function clearFBCache( $post_ID, $post) {